bcakmakoglu/revue-draggable/docs/content/en/draggable.md

 category: Guide
 position: 2
 ---

-Revue Draggable can be used with either a directive (`v-draggable`) or using the composable hooks exposed by `useDraggable`.

-The `v-draggable` directive or `useDraggable` composable adds new event handlers and styles to an existing element.
-It does not create a wrapper element in the DOM.
+A `<Draggable>` element wraps an existing element and extends it with new event handlers and styles.
+You can either use a component wrapper, which creates an element in the DOM, a directive, which will not create an element or a composable and it's hooks (no element included either).

 Draggable items move using CSS Transforms.
 This allows items to be dragged regardless of their current positioning (relative, absolute, or static).